FOLLOW US

 Visa requirements

 If you want a visa to live, work, or study in the Philippines, you’ll need to meet the requirements of the Philippine immigration regulations.
-This includes having certain UK documents (birth certificates, marriage certificates, UK police certificates, school documents) legalised by the Legalisation Office (not by the Philippine Embassy in London).
+This includes having certain UK documents (birth certificates, marriage certificates, UK police certificates and school documents) legalised by the Legalisation Office (not by the Philippine Embassy in London).

 Children travelling without their parents